dilmaheu/dilmahtea.me/docs/basics/documentation.md

 Title: Documentation
 ---

-We must try to write descriptive code that explains itself.
-If the code itself isn't enough to explain what it does, we should add comments to the code so that it becomes easier to understand.
+All of the code we write must be descriptive enough that a programmer/developer can tell what it does after reading it.
+However, if the code fails to adequately describe the purpose, proper comments should be added.

 However, comments and descriptive code aren't enough to explain the functionalities of a larger concept.
 In such cases, we should document the concept thoroughly.